MicrosoftDocs/patterns-practices/patterns-practices/reference/imodulecatalogitem-interface-mspp-modularity.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IModuleCatalogItemPublic Interface IModuleCatalogItem
+public interface IModuleCatalogItemPublic Interface IModuleCatalogItem

 See Also
 --------